stshrewsburyDev/QuickFileHost/README.md

 # QuickFileHost
-Just a repo I use to quickly host files for others to download.
+Just a repo I use to quickly host files for others to download/view